bcProFoundation/building-blocks/docs/en/manual/kubernetes/production-deployment.md

 - `communication-server` needs access to read the streams to list them via administrator only endpoint. (used for development, debugging, operations)
 - In case of shared development cluster, use your development kubeconfig to port-forward eventstore and use it to listen to streams during development

+### Broadcast Service

+All events are broadcasted to TCP service.
+Unlike EventStore no event log is kept for these events

+- Service is connected on host configured in `BROADCAST_HOST` environment variable
+- Port used for the connection is configured via `BROADCAST_PORT`

 ### Clone helm charts repository

 ```sh